mavryk-network/mavryk-protocol/docs/protocols/tenderbake.rst

 -------

 There is no endorser daemon anymore.
 Its role is performed by the baker daemon.
-The baker daemon takes the same options as in Hangzhou.
+The baker daemon takes the same options as in Atlas.

 Client